Best Practices for WebBlocker

-For best performance, WatchGuard recommends you create WebBlocker Exceptions with regular expressions.
+For best performance, we recommend you define WebBlocker Exceptions as regular expressions.
 When you use a pattern match or exact match, the Firebox device must convert this to a regular expression before it evaluates each site.
-When you use a regular expression, this step is not necessary and the lookup occurs more quickly.
+When you use a regular expression, this step is not necessary and the WebBlocker lookup occurs more quickly.
 For more information and configuration instructions, see the knowledge base article Use regular expressions in proxy definitions.

-If you need to create a WebBlocker exception for traffic on non-standard ports, see the knowledge base article Add a WebBlocker exception for traffic on non-standard ports.
+To create a WebBlocker exception for traffic on a non-standard port, see the Knowledge Base article Add a WebBlocker exception for traffic on non-standard ports.

 HTTP Proxy Exceptions or WebBlocker Exceptions

-When you configure an HTTP proxy policy with WebBlocker, it is important to remember that HTTP Proxy Exceptions only apply to the content of sites the users get through the proxy.
-The WebBlocker Exceptions only impact whether a site is blocked by WebBlocker.
+When you configure an HTTP proxy policy with WebBlocker, it is important to understand that HTTP Proxy Exceptions only apply to the content of sites the users get to through the proxy.
+The WebBlocker Exceptions only impact whether access to a site is denied by WebBlocker.

-An HTTP Proxy Exceptions entry for a site does not prevent WebBlocker from blocking that site, and a WebBlocker exception does not impact whether the HTTP Proxy action will change or remove the content received by the user.
+An HTTP Proxy Exceptions entry for a site does not prevent WebBlocker from denying that site, and a WebBlocker exception does not impact whether the HTTP Proxy action can change or remove the content received by the user.

 Allow Access only to Specific Web Sites